 Avoid a diet that is high in sugar.
 It may interfere with the effectiveness of chromium picolinate.

 Ask your doctor before using an antacid, and use only the type your doctor recommends.
-Some antacids can make it harder for your body to absorb chromium picolinate.
+Some antacids can make it harder for your body to absorb Cr-GTF.

-Stop using chromium picolinate and call your doctor at once if you have:
+Cr-GTF may cause serious side effects.
+Stop using Cr-GTF and call your doctor at once if you have:

 thinking problems, trouble concentrating;